Interview Query

 Pricing analysts and data analysts have almost everything in common.
 The few differences that exist are typically minor and tend to reflect a company’s particular needs.
 For example, a pricing analyst might be expected to have more experience with specific pricing analytics software, while a data analyst tends to require more general analytics software knowledge.

-Similarly, a pricing analyst needs to know more about financial instruments and pricing psychology.
-Things like seasonality, trends, and forecasting are more specific skills that a pricing analyst needs compared to data analysts with a more general skill set.
+Similarly, a pricing analyst must know more about financial instruments and pricing psychology.
+Things like seasonality, trends, and forecasting are more specific skills that a pricing analyst needs than data analysts with a more general skill set.

-In essence, pricing analysts are a specific kind of data analyst that specializes in analyzing pricing for companies.
-A pricing analyst is more likely to focus on a narrowly defined problem (such as how to price a specific product or service), while a data analyst would work on general tools that could then be applied to many different problems within a company.
+In essence, pricing analysts are specific kinds of data analysts specializing in analyzing companies’ pricing.
+A pricing analyst is likelier to focus on a narrowly defined problem (such as how to price a specific product or service).
+In contrast, a data analyst would work on general tools that could be applied to many different problems within a company.

 Some job functions that are unique to pricing analysts include: